MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-consent-app-permissions.md

 To accomplish this configuration, you must have a Global Administrator, Application Administrator, or Cloud Application Administrator role in your organization.

-This configuration applies to all Teams apps as all Teams apps are from verified publishers.
-Before an app developer can submit their app to Microsoft, a developer is required to undergo a verification.
-Publisher verification helps admins and users understand the authenticity of application developers.
-For more information, see [publisher verification](overview-of-app-certification.md).

 ## View resource-specific consent permissions of an app

 RSC permissions let an app access and modify a team's or a user's data.
 RSC permissions are granular and specific to the Teams team in which an app is added.
 A few examples of RSC permissions are the ability to create and delete channels in a team, get the settings for a team, and create and remove channel tabs.

 RSC permissions are defined in the app manifest and not in Microsoft Entra admin center.
-Team owners can grant consent for such permissions or users grant consent to RSC permissions when they add the app to a team or a chat.
-To learn more, see [Resource-specific consent (RSC)](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
+Team owners can grant consent for such permissions when they add the app to a team or a chat.
+To know more, see [Resource-specific consent (RSC)](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).

 Global Administrators and Teams Administrators can view RSC permissions for an app in the **Permissions** tab of the app details page.
 To view RSC permissions for an app, follow these steps: